Harshin1V/Harshin1V/README.md

 - 💬 Ask me about anything, Except Maths :sweat_smile:

-- 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:
+- 👨‍💻 Life Hack: Errors are the positive sign of progress!!

-- ⚡ Fun fact: I waste most of my time playing games
+- ⚡ Fun fact: I love food:)

 ## 🛠️ Technologies and Tools I use: